Multicultural and Global Education

 By traveling outside the United States and learning about culture, students build strong character and increase their global awareness—traits that lead to success in today’s global workforce.

-There are four types of international trips available to MHS students in the Multicultural and Global Education program:
+There are three types of international trips available to MHS students in the Multicultural and Global Education program:

 - Academic Tours– These educational study abroad experiences are designed to help MHS students see as many cultures as possible.
 Students tour multiple cities and visit historic attractions that coincide with an educational theme.